 Continuing out of the Law Library, you may either take the stairs to the 1st floor or return to the elevator and take it to the 1st floor.
 The Law School has two addition levels.

-We currently have 7 clinics which are open to students in their 2nd year.
+We currently have 6 clinics which are open to students in their 2nd year.
 Each clinic takes in approximately 8-16 students per year, depending on the clinic.
 Students have the chance to work with actual clients that have been referred by various agencies.
+The clinics are located in Room 326 on the 3rd Floor.
 The clinical programs are as follows:

 The law school hosts 3 journals:

 TheSouthern California Law Review strives to publish articles on a wide range of topics and to serve all segments of the legal community.
 They publish one volume produced as six separate issues between November and September.
 Each issue contains several articles written by outside contributors, in addition to notes written by Southern California Law Review staff members.

 The Southern California Interdisciplinary Law Journal has a commitment to an interdisciplinary approach to legal scholarship.
 The issues reflect the relationship between law and various other disciplines, including the social and physical sciences, philosophy, economics, business, and the arts.
 They publish 3 issues each academic year with articles and student notes.

 The Southern California Review of Law & Social Justice promotes the discussion and examination of issues lying at the intersection of social justice and the law.
 It publishes legal narratives and analyses of case law and legislation that address the lawâ€™s instrument of positive social change.